ganesh87967/smart-railway-surveillance/README.md

 **Smart Surveillance in Indian Railways** is a deep learning and machine learning-based **Person Re-Identification (Re-ID)** system designed to support intelligent surveillance and public safety in railway environments.

-The system extracts high-level **facial and pose features using Convolutional Neural Networks (CNNs)** and uses machine learning classifiers such as **Random Forest and Support Vector Machine (SVM)** to identify suspicious individuals from surveillance footage.
+The system extracts high-level **facial and pose features using Convolutional Neural Networks (CNNs)** and uses **Random Forest** and **Support Vector Machine (SVM)** classifiers to identify suspicious individuals from surveillance footage.

-The platform provides separate workflows for **railway administrators and employees**.
+The platform provides separate workflows for **Railway Administrators** and **Employees**.
 Administrators can manage suspicious-person datasets, extract features, train classification models, manage employees, and review alerts.
-Railway employees can upload surveillance videos for automated person re-identification and detection.
+Employees can upload surveillance videos for automated person re-identification and detection.

 When a suspicious individual is identified, the system records an alert that can be reviewed by an administrator.